syncfusion/blazor-docs/src/gantt/gantt-chart/tool-bar.md

 ![Alt text](images/customToolbar.png)

-## Built-in and custom items in toolbar
+## Built-in and Custom Items in Toolbar

 The Gantt Chart component has an option to use both built-in and custom toolbar items at the same time.